-We're pleased the Vancouver School Board has accepted our proposal for an underground substation at their Lord Roberts Annex property.
-We believe our proposal will provide significant benefits to the community, and we look forward to working with the Vancouver School Board, Vancouver Park Board, and the City of Vancouver once we move into further stages of consultation, planning, and development.
+The Vancouver School Board accepted our proposal for an underground substation at their Lord Roberts Annex property.
+We believe our project will provide significant benefits to the community, and we look forward to working with the Vancouver School Board, Vancouver Park Board and the City of Vancouver once we move into further stages of consultation, planning and development.